-- 1. Students who have not been granted advanced standing status and who are not eligible for field instruction exemptions are allowed to register for a maximum of 21 total field instruction credits consisting of 2 required credits of SW515, 1 required credit of SW531 and 12 required credits of SW691.
-Students may elect to add 6 additional credits of advanced field instruction (SW691) credits for a maximum of 21 total field credits. - 2.
-Students who have been granted advanced standing status are allowed to register for a maximum of 18 credits of advanced field instruction (SW691). - 3.
-Students with field instruction exemptions or who declined advanced standing status are allowed to register for a maximum of 18 credits of advanced field instruction (SW691).
+1. Students who have not been granted advanced standing status and who are not eligible for field instruction exemptions are allowed to register for a maximum of 21 total field instruction credits consisting of 2 required credits of SW515, 1 required credit of SW531 and 12 required credits of SW691.
+Students may elect to add 6 additional credits of advanced field instruction (SW691) credits for a maximum of 21 total field credits.

+2. Students who have been granted advanced standing status are allowed to register for a maximum of 18 credits of advanced field instruction (SW691).

+3. Students with field instruction exemptions or who declined advanced standing status are allowed to register for a maximum of 18 credits of advanced field instruction (SW691).

-Students wishing to add field credits must submit an out-of-sequence petition:
+Students wishing to add field credits must submit an out-of-sequence petition found in the MySSW portion of teh School of Social Work website.

-http://ssw.umich.edu/programs/msw/ofi/out_of_sequence.pdf.
 Students are not allowed to register for more than 10 total credits of field instruction per term without the permission of the Field Director.